bookofproofs/bookofproofs.github.io/_sources/history/18th-century/laplace.md

 **Pierre-Simon Laplace** proved the stability of the solar system.
 In analysis Laplace introduced the potential function and Laplace coefficients.
 He also put the theory of mathematical probability on a sound footing.

 ### Mathematical Profile (Excerpt):
-* Laplace's mother, Marie-Anne Sochon, came from a fairly prosperous farming family who owned land at Tourgéville.
-* Many accounts of Laplace say his family were 'poor farming people' or 'peasant farmers' but these seem to be rather inaccurate although there is little evidence of academic achievement except for an uncle who is thought to have been a secondary school teacher of mathematics.
 * Laplace attended a Benedictine priory school in Beaumont-en-Auge, as a day pupil, between the ages of 7 and 16.
 * At the age of 16 Laplace entered Caen University.
 * However, during his two years at the University of Caen, Laplace discovered his mathematical talents and his love of the subject.